Item #918 The Monster and Other Stories. Stephen Crane.

 The Monster and Other Stories

 London and New York: Harper, 1901.
-First Edition.
-Hardcover.
-1st edition of this group of stories, including the 3 tales that comprised the whole of the American edition (The Monster, The Blue Hotel, and His New Mittens), and adding 4 more (Twelve O’clock, Moonlight on the Snow, Manacled, and An Illusion in Red and White) that were not in the American edition.
-Fine in a very good dustjacket (ads on the back panel confirm it as the correct jacket) with light edgewear and a horizontal tear at the top of the spine neatly strengthened, but pretty, and integral, and a great rarity.
-RBH list only one copy in jacket sold at auction and that was 82 years ago.
-Fine.
+First edition of this group of stories, including the 3 tales that comprised the whole of the American edition (The Monster, The Blue Hotel, and His New Mittens), and adding 4 more (Twelve O’clock, Moonlight on the Snow, Manacled, and An Illusion in Red and White) that were not in the American edition.
+Fine in a very good dustjacket (ads on the back panel confirm it’s the correct jacket) with light edgewear and a horizontal tear at the top of the spine neatly strengthened, but pretty, integral, and a great rarity.
+RBH lists only one copy in jacket at auction and that was 82 years ago.
 Item #918

 The Monster is set in fictional Whilomville, New York.
 It tells the story of Henry Johnson, a Black man, who is coachman to the town’s White physician, Dr. Trescott.
 Henry rescues the doctor’s son from a fire horribly disfiguring Henry’s face.
-The townsfolk brand him a monster and when Dr. Trescott shelters and cares for Henry, the town’s residents turn against the doctor and his family, excluding them from the community.
-Albert Band wrote and directed the 1959 film, Face of Fire, but he lost his nerve and cast Johnson as a White man.
+The townsfolk brand him a monster and when Dr. Trescott shelters and cares for Henry, the town’s residents turn against the doctor and his family, excluding them from the community (bias never blushes).
+Albert Band wrote and directed the 1959 film, Face of Fire, but a white actor was cast as Johnson.

 See all items by